gngrwzrd/UIImageLoader/readme.md

 You always get a reference to the image, the request url, and where the image was loaded from.

-You don't have to use any of these parameters as the image is set for you already on UIButtons and UIImageViews.
+For UIImageView and UIButton, the image is already set for you, you can safely ignore the image parameter.
+It's provided for you in case you need to do something else with it.

+### UIImageLoadSource

 UIImageLoadSource has these options available: